-OUCC witness Dr. Shull challenged the inclusion of nineteen transmission line projects arguing that they are not for purposes of safety, reliability, or modernization.
+OUCC witness Dr. Shull challenged the sufficiency of Duke Energy Indiana's TDSIC 2.0 Plan, as Petitioner did not provide outage data, or any empirical evidence showing the necessity of any of its proposed TDSIC projects.
+Dr. Shull was particularly concerned with the inclusion of nineteen transmission line projects arguing that they are not for purposes of safety, reliability, or modernization.
+Duke Energy Indiana's witnesses admitted Petitioner did not provide historical outage data to show the necessity of such projects.
+Duke Energy Indiana also failed to provide in its case-in-chief that any of the 19 transmission projects provided capacity upgrades, or were at the end of their useful lives.
 Through its direct and rebuttal testimony, Duke Energy Indiana provided evidence that the transmission projects identified by Dr. Shull are projects to rebuild aged and deteriorated sections of circuits or replace and upgrade specific switches located within other segments of the circuits.
-Mr. Dickey explained that those circuits directly supply 25 Duke Energy Indiana substations and 11 substations owned by others.
-Those circuits were selected based on several factors including the longer-term history of outages, assessed age, and condition of the poles and other equipment, outdated circuit design, and other prioritizing factors.
-Mr. Dickey testified that these circuits were selected as being among the highest outage concerns, with a total of 273 outages resulting in 11.78 million Grid CMI from 2015-2021.
+Mr. Dickey eattempted to rebut Dr. Shull's testimony by claiming that xplained that those circuits directly supply 25 Duke Energy Indiana substations and 11 substations owned by others.
+However, such improvements to other utilities' substations does not show the benefit to the Company's customers, as required by the Statute (Ind.
+Code §8-1-39-10(b)(3).
+Additionally, Duke Energy Indiana is required to show the necessity of such improvements in its case-in-chief testimony.
+Duke Energy Indiana attempts to get additional data it failed to provide in its case-in-chief testimony in its rebuttal testimony, however, Duke Energy Indiana is reminded that rebuttal evidence is limited to evidence to explain, contradict, or disprove evidence offered by the adverse party, it is not an opportunity to correct deficiencies in Petitioner's case-in-chief.
+Those circuits were selected based on several factors including the longer term history of outages, assessed age, and condition of the poles and other equipment, outdated circuit design, and other prioritizing factors.
+Mr. Dickey testified that these circuits were selected as being among the highest outage concerns, with a total of 273 outages resulting in 11.78 million Grid CMI from 2015 2021.
 Mr. Dickey also testified Duke Energy Indiana has evaluated and selected each of these transmission line rebuild projects to improve reliability by reducing the risk of outages from aged and deteriorated line equipment, and performing these projects is in the best interest of Duke Energy Indiana's customers.
 Each of the projects included in TDSIC 2.0 were evaluated within the model and study performed by B&V and showed a strong reliability improvement due to reduced quantity and duration of outages.
 Duke Energy Indiana's evaluated reliability benefits justify and validate the public convenience and necessity of these projects.
 In addition, these circuit rebuilds will provide a capacity increase between approximately 27% and 123%, due to the larger conductor size.
 Mr. Dickey asserted that these projects will also upgrade and modernize the line by installing optical groundwire as the static shield wire, which includes fiberoptic communications fibers to allow digital telecommunications from one end of the circuit to the other.